 Rob was born and raised in central Illinois.
 He received his BA in Political Science from the University of Illinois at Urbana-Champaign and his JD from St. Louis University School of Law.
 He is currently licensed to practice law in Illinois, Missouri and Tennessee.

 Rob began his legal career as a prosecutor in Decatur, Illinois prior to becoming Assistant Counsel to the Illinois Secretary of State.
-In addition to being an attorney, Rob has business operations experience and has been actively involved in the entrepreneur community in Nashville.
+In addition to being an attorney, Rob has twenty years of business operations experience and has been actively involved in the entrepreneur community in Nashville.

 You can reach Rob at email@example.com